For special-needs kids, New Jersey rabbi offers chance of a 'LifeTown'

 In fact, New Jersey has the country’s highest rate of autism spectrum disorder, with one child in 34 diagnosed with the condition, compared with the national rate of one in 59, according to nonprofit support agency Autism New Jersey.

-At the Shoppes, LifeTown’s 11,000 square-foot (1,022 square-meter) centerpiece, children begin their 90-minute visit with a $12 withdrawal from a Regal Bank [REGA.UL] branch and then decide how to spend it at stores including a bike-rental stand, a Shop-Rite supermarket, a nail salon and movie theater.
+At the Shoppes, LifeTown’s 11,000 square-foot (1,022 square-meter) centerpiece, children begin their 90-minute visit with a $12 withdrawal from a Regal Bank branch and then decide how to spend it at stores including a bike-rental stand, a Shop-Rite supermarket, a nail salon and movie theater.

 “They’re learning to use money, to count out how much money to give me, and are using ‘please’ and ‘thank you,’ and ‘you’re welcome,’” said Sheldon Kirsch, 72, a retired chemist who volunteers as a Shop-Rite clerk.